jsk336/docs/docs/api/goflow/README.md

 # GoFlow - Dataflow and Flow-based programming library for Go (golang)

 This is quite a minimalistic implementation of [Flow-based programming](http://en.wikipedia.org/wiki/Flow-based_programming) and several other concurrent models in Go programming language that aims at designing applications as graphs of components which react to data that flows through the graph.
+This model is a modified version of the goflow language created by [V. Sibirov](https://github.com/trustmaster/goflow) but it allows for multiple channels to be opened over a single process.

 The main properties of the proposed model are: